xpertdreamer/WaffleCLI/docs/README.md

 # WaffleCLI
-C# Framework for CLI-based applications
+Just For Fun C# Framework for CLI-based applications

-## TODO
-    Migrate from Spectre